prevention-icon

 While there are an estimated 10,000 species of spiders living in Australia, most of them aren’t harmful to humans.
 Although they’ll most likely bite when they are disturbed, these bites aren’t usually venomous or painful.
 They might just leave a mild, itchy bump on the skin for a short time.

-However, spiders with more potent venomous bites can cause more serious illness which requires immediate medical attention.
-The good news is that there are antivenom treatments readily available, so you should be fine if you see the doctor quickly.
+However, spiders with more potent venomous bites can cause more serious illness requiring immediate medical attention.
+The good news is that antivenom treatments are readily available, so you should be fine if you see a doctor quickly.

 Get effective spider removal advice today